 Supporters Rally in Dorchester from Chris Lovett on Vimeo

-Supporters of the Budget for All non-binding referendum question on the ballot in all of Boston and other districts in MA on November 6--to preserve social net programs threatened by proposed federal budget cuts--rally in Dorchester outside the Codman Square Health Center.
+In October 2012, supporters of the Budget for All non-binding referendum question on the ballot in all of Boston and other districts in MA on November 6--to preserve social net programs threatened by proposed federal budget cuts--rally in Dorchester outside the Codman Square Health Center.

 Margaret Arneaud, MAHT Board Member's statement from the Rally: "Question 4 is a visionary statement of the principles of economic justice, peace and humanity that Doctor King represented and died for.
 On Election Day, let us stand as "drum majors for justice" at the polls to help a million voters send a powerful message to Washington: No More Cuts, Tax the 1%! "